soeik/react-ts-babel/README.md

 # React + TypeScript + Babel Boilerplate

 > Boilerplate to start new React project with TypeScript faster.
-> It uses babel to transpile TypeScript to JavaScript
+> It uses babel to transpile TypeScript to JavaScript.
-> and goes TS, ESlint and Prettier config

 ## Available scripts